BeryJu/imagik/README.md

 Run the container like this:

 ```
-docker run -v "whatever directory you want to share":/data -w /data beryju/gopyazo:latest-amd64
+docker run -p 8000:8000 -v "whatever directory you want to share":/share beryju/gopyazo server
 ```

-Now you can access gopyazo on http://localhost:8080
+Now you can access gopyazo on http://localhost:8000

 ### Binary